DongJaNee/Server-Storage-Engineer/Oracle DB 19C Download.md

 ----

-1) 오라클 계정으로 접속

-SQL> sqlplus system/1234;  --오라클 설치시 설정해두었던 패스워드

-다음에 접속됨:

-Oracle Database 12c Enterprise Edition Release 12.1.0.2.0 - 64bit Production

-With the Partitioning, OLAP, Advanced Analytics and Real Application Testing options

-2) test계정 만들어 보기
+selcet * from all_users;
+delete all_users;

-SQL> create user test identified by test
+create user test

-SP2-0640: 연결되지 않았습니다.
--- 접속을 시켜 보죠.
+identified by 0000;

-SQL> conn sys/oracle as sysdba
+connect sys/oracle as sysdba

-연결되었습니다.

---접속이 되었네요. 이건 안해도 될듯...;;;

-먼가 잘못 되어서 난 에러 입니다.

-삽질 해보니 오라클 12c부터 공통계정 앞에 c##넣어 라고 하네요 번거롭지만 그렇게 하고 해야 하드라구요....

-SQL> create user c##test identified by test

-User C##TEST1이(가) 생성되었습니다.

-권한 까지 줘야 접속이 되요~

-SQL> grant connect, resource, dba to c##test;
+grant connect, resource, dba to test;

-SQL> grant connect, dba, resource to c##test; //모든권한 주기

-이렇게 권한 주면 끝 접속 해보죠!!

-SQL> conn c##test/test;
+conn test/0000;

-연결되었습니다.